kubeovn/docs/docs/guide/qos.en.md

 # Manage QoS

-Kube-OVN supports two types of QoS:
+Kube-OVN supports two types of Pod level QoS:

 - Maximum bandwidth limit QoS.
 - `linux-netem`, QoS for simulating latency and packet loss that can be used for simulation testing.

+> Currently, only Pod level QoS is supported, and QoS restrictions at the Namespace or Subnet level are not supported.

 ## Maximum Bandwidth Limit QoS